Al3zama1/search-autocomplete/README.md

 # Search Autocomplete System

-This project implements a scalable search autocomplete system optimized for suggesting top k queries to users in constant time based on the user query input prefix.
+Implemented a scalable search autocomplete system optimized for suggesting top k queries to users in constant time based on the user query input prefix.

 ## Overview
 The autocomplete system utilizes a custom Trie (prefix tree) data structure